Overview

 • kidney function

 Monitoring blood tests are essential.
-If these are not done your prescription may be withheld until you have your blood test.
+If these are not done, your prescription might be withheld until you have your blood test.

 Taking entecavir with other medicines